mmaz/botapi/README.md

 $ curl http://roomba:9876/ccw
 ```

-So the following shell command would rotate the roomba clockwise for 10 seconds:
+So the following shell command would rotate the roomba clockwise for 10 seconds (instead of `sleep` try `usleep` to rotate for a given number of microseconds):
 ```bash
 $ curl http://roomba:9876/cw && sleep 10 && curl http://roomba:9876/stop
 ```

 # Development notes

+For completing your lab, the server and javascript has already been compiled and the server has been started by the course staff, so these instructions can be ignored.
+If you would like to modify the server, for instance, to modify the rate of rotation, please read further.
 The webserver and the frontend interface (for your browser) are both written in Haskell, implying that some Haskell source code has been transcompiled into executable Javascript for the browser.
 Thanks to the Haskell community's efforts, this process is quite simple (approximately two shell commands).
 Details below!
+Alternatively, there are some other projects such as [pycreate](https://github.com/mgobryan/pycreate) for Python folks and [create-oi](https://github.com/drzaiusx11/create-oi) for JS folks.
+Don't have access to an iRobot create roomba?
+Check [this arduino project](https://github.com/b3cft/ArduinoOpenInterface) out for an alternative!
+And lastly, and perhaps most importantly, here's the very useful [description of the serial interface](http://www.irobot.com/filelibrary/pdfs/hrd/create/Create%20Open%20Interface_v2.pdf) from iRobot.

 ## Prerequisites
 These are quickstart instructions to build both the server and the frontend.
 (If you only want to build the server, then you only need to install `stack`.)
 These two tools, `stack` and `nvm`, are "fully sandboxed" - they only scribble inside their respective directories in your `$HOME` directory, and won't touch anything else on your system.
 To elaborate, they sandbox entire language ecosystems - `stack` sandboxes the Haskell language, its dependencies, and your compiled code, and `nvm` similarly sandboxes the NodeJS language, runtime, etc.